 Dr. Callahan’s passion for government affairs began while he was a psychiatry resident at UCI Medical Center.
 OCPS hopes that this award will be the beginning of a life-long dedication towards advocating for the profession and the safety and wellbeing of individuals suffering from mental illness.

 If you are a resident, fellow, or early career psychiatrist interested in being considered for the OCPS Bill Callahan, M.D.
 Memorial Advocacy Award, please submit a copy of your CV and an essay of no more than 500 words outlining why you want to attend CPA Advocacy Day in Sacramento.
 You may submit your essay to the Executive Director of OCPS, by E-mail [email protected] The deadline to submit your essay is December of the preceding year, and the award recipient is generally announced in the Spring of each year.
-Contact Natalie to verify the exact deadline.
+Contact Pam to verify the exact deadline.